wylliec/interview-practicum/README.md

 - Take the time to walk through the existing functionality before trying to make changes
 - Feel free to add 3rd party packages as needed
+- Take opportunities to refactor the code and make it better.

 **Technical Requirements:**